weilix88/buildsimhub_python_api/README.md

 <a name="roadmap"></a>
 # Roadmap
-1. We are also working on APIs for results retrieving, which let users to get simulation results for post-processing.
+1. We are integrating matplotlib and plotly in our package for parametric study plots.
+Suggestions and comments are welcome!
+2. We are working on a standard EEMs, which allows user to apply common energy efficiency measures to any IDF models.
+Open an issue if you did not see any desired EEMs in the standard EEM library!
 2. If you are interested in the future direction of this project, please take a look at our open [issues](https://github.com/weilix88/buildsimhub_python_api/issues) and [pull requests](https://github.com/weilix88/buildsimhub_python_api/pulls).
 We would love to hear your feedback.